GeekMasher/geekmasher.dev/content/posts/21-11-05--presentations.md

 ## Markdown and Git(Hub)

 First things first, using git to store and version control your slides is just awesome!
-No longer are we using NFS shares or a FTP server to store our code, why shouldn't your slides be any different.
+No longer are we using NFS shares or a FTP server to store our code - why shouldn't your slides be any different?

 [Markdown](https://guides.github.com/features/mastering-markdown/) is then a natural choice from there as it's simple and easy to use.
 [Latex](https://www.latex-project.org/get/) is great and a very powerful language and alternative but a little overkill for what I was looking.